shrideio/shoebox/README.md

-# Shoebox - minimalistic dev environment for runnig on a cheap vps
+# Shoebox - minimalistic dev environment on CentOS 7

-## Disable SELinux on CentOS 7
+## Disable SELinux

 1. Check SELinux status.
-If SELinux is enabled it is recommended to disable it for the ease of use Docker
+It is recommended to disable SELinux for ease of using Docker, and installing and setting up other axilary services.

     ```
     $ sestatus